-A Senior Railcard holder can also get discounts at a variety of Railcard partners, including Haven, cottages.com, and more.
+A Senior Railcard holder can also get discounts at a variety of Railcard partners, including Haven Holidays, cottages.com, and more.

-If coach travel is more convenient for longer distance travel, National Express offer Senior Coachcards for those over 60.
+If coach travel is more convenient for longer distances, National Express offer Senior Coachcards for those over 60.
 Like the Railcard, a Senior Coachcard gets 1/3rd off on Standard and Fully Flexible fares on coach travel for a yearly price of £12.50 (+£2.50 p&p).